 Warm food served from the kitchen

-Food that hasn't been in self-service buffet, can be sold either above 60 °C or chilled below 6 °C. Cooling down shouldn't take more than 4 hours.
+Food that hasn't been in a self-service buffet, can be sold either above 60 °C or chilled below 6 °C. Cooling down shouldn't take more than 4 hours.
 Food should not hand over to a customer in the middle of cooling.

-Warm food from self-serving buffet
+Warm food from a self-serving buffet

 Food that has been served warm from a self-serving buffet should be sold straight from the buffet, and not cooled down.
 The portion should be packed when the customer comes to pick it up.

 Food that has been stored or/and served cold (under 6 °C), like salads, sushi, sandwiches, can be sold via ResQ while it's in good condition.
 This estimation is done by your staff when making the offer.
-Cold food from self-service buffet should be sold straight from the buffet.
+Cold food from a self-service buffet should be sold straight from the buffet.
 If the food has been stored or/and served between 6-12 °C, it should be handed over to a customer in a 4-hour time window.

 Most common allergens